pedroviena/pedroviena/README.md

 ## 📋 About Me

+Software Engineer.
 Experienced Java Developer and Cybersecurity Specialist with a passion for building secure, robust enterprise applications.
 Specialized in Java backend development with Spring Framework, microservices architecture, and application security.
 Committed to implementing secure coding practices, vulnerability assessment, and continuous security integration in the development lifecycle.

 ## 🔧 Technical Expertise